Dwarfism

-Dwarfism is a condition of people and animals marked by unusually small size or short stature.
-In humans, it is sometimes defined as an adult height of less than 4 ft 10 in, regardless of sex; the average adult height among people with dwarfism is 4 ft.
+Dwarfism is a condition marked by the unusually small size or short stature of individual animals.
+In humans, it is defined as an adult height of 4 ft 10 in or less, regardless of sex; the average adult height among people with dwarfism is 4 ft.
 Disproportionate dwarfism is characterized by either short limbs or a short torso.
 In cases of proportionate dwarfism, both the limbs and torso are unusually small.
 Intelligence is usually normal, and most people with it have a nearly normal life expectancy.
 People with dwarfism can usually bear children, although there are additional risks to the mother and child depending upon the underlying condition.

 The most common and recognizable form of dwarfism in humans (comprising 70% of cases) is achondroplasia, a genetic disorder whereby the limbs are diminutive.
 Growth hormone deficiency is responsible for most other cases.
 There are many other less common causes.
 Treatment of the condition depends on the underlying cause.
 Those with genetic disorders such as osteochondrodysplasia can sometimes be treated with surgery or physical therapy.
 Hormone disorders can also be treated with growth hormone therapy before the child's growth plates fuse.
 Individual accommodations, such as specialized furniture, are often used by people with dwarfism.
 Many support groups provide services to aid individuals and the discrimination they may face.

 In addition to the medical aspect of the condition there are social aspects.
 For a person with dwarfism, height discrimination can lead to ridicule in childhood and discrimination in adulthood.
 In the United Kingdom, United States, Canada, Australia, and other English-speaking countries, labels that some people with dwarfism accept include dwarf (plural: dwarfs), little person (LP), or person of short stature (see terminology).
 Historically, the term midget was used to describe dwarfs (primarily proportionate); however, some now consider this term offensive.